Australia's native plants and animals have adapted to life on an isolated continent over millions of years.

 Please be aware that this program is not for everyone, the feral horses removed from the parks are wild animals.
 You need to demonstrate the skills and capacity to properly care for these animals to be accepted into the program.
 You will need to be prepared to train and care for the horse/s should you choose to accept ownership of them.

-Should you wish to be involved, please email firstname.lastname@example.org to request an application package.
+Should you wish to be involved, please email firstname.lastname@example.org.

 FAQs about the feral horse rehoming program